Orange-OpenSource/ods-ios/docs/components/lists.md

 ### List item with title and toggle

 **Note:** Don’t forget, if item is set in a NavigationLink, a chevron is automatically added on right by the system.
-For design purpose it is NOT recomanded to add ODSListItemWithToggle in a NavigationLink.
+For design purpose it is NOT recommended to add ODSListItemWithToggle in a NavigationLink.

 ```swift
 @State var isOn: Bool = false